As US struggles with virus, Trump heads to Rushmore for fireworks - France 24

 "Those who want to come and join us, we'll be giving out free face masks, if they choose to wear one.
 But we will not be social distancing."

-The last sitting US president to visit Mount Rushmore was George W Bush, in 2002.

-Trump has long expressed his fascination for the imposing monument, which was sculpted in the Black Hills from 1927 to 1941.
+Trump has long expressed his fascination for the imposing Mount Rushmore monument, which was sculpted from 1927 to 1941.

-In 2017, he even joked about someday seeing his face etched in stone with his four predecessors -- which is unlikely to happen.
+In 2017, he even joked about someday seeing his face joining those of his four predecessors, though National Park officials say the site is not amenable to expansion.

-"The rock that surrounds the sculpted faces is not suitable for additional carving," says National Park Service spokeswoman Dana Soehn.

-Sculptor Gutzon Borglum wanted to "represent the first 150 years of the history of the United States -- the birth, growth and preservation of our country," she said.

-The Lincoln Project, a group formed by anti-Trump Republicans, took on the president's Rushmore trip in its own way.
+The Lincoln Project, a group of anti-Trump Republicans, took on the president's Rushmore trip in its own way.

-In a video released on the eve of Trump's visit, the group highlighted famous quotes from Washington, Jefferson, Roosevelt and Lincoln to showcase their legacies.
+In a video released Thursday, the group highlighted inspiring quotes from Washington, Jefferson, Roosevelt and Lincoln.

 As for Trump, the group said: "America's worst president will neither be remembered nor revered."